 Click OK to start the analysis.
 And here is how the linear regression analysis results look like in SPSS:

-Pretty simple right?
-We have the independent and dependent variables used in this analysis, the Model Summary, ANOVA, Coefficients, and a bunch of terms and numbers.
-SPSS did its part.
-Now is our turn to understand what does regression analysis shows.
+The output shows the independent and dependent variables used in this analysis, the Model Summary, ANOVA, Coefficients, and associated statistics.
+Let's understand what the regression analysis results tell us.

 Understanding Linear Regression Analysis Results